Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Quasi- -split log schemes

 The following vanishing theorem is much stronger than (\ref{coro:lkan}) in the case $i=0$ and $i=d$ for a projective log smooth variety a quasi-$F$-split height in characteristic $p>0$.
 The following (1) is also a nontrivial generalization of Kodaira vanishing theorem in \cite[Proposition 2]{mr}.

 \begin{theo} Let the notations be as in {\rm (\ref{lemm:nle})}.
 Assume moreover that $S_0$ is equal to the log point $s$ of a perfect field of characteristic $p>0$.
 Assume that $\os{\circ}{X}$ is of pure dimension $d$.
 Assume also that $h_F(X/s)<\infty$.
-Let ${\cal L}$ be a relatively ample invertible sheaf on $\os{\circ}{X}/\os{\circ}{s}$.
+Let ${\cal L}$ be an ample invertible ${\cal O}_X$-module.
+Set $h:=h_F(X/s)$.
 Then the following hold$:$